antonioemmanuelmalabago/antonioemmanuelmalabago/README.md

 I am a Software Engineer with hands-on experience in both legacy and modern web applications.
 Currently, I am looking for new opportunities where I can apply my problem-solving skills and passion for software engineering.

 My professional background includes maintaining legacy systems, which helped me become a self-learning, accountable, and detail-oriented engineer.
-I also have experience working with cross-functional teams to clarify business and technical requirements to deliver high-quality results.
+I also have experience working with cross-functional teams and clarifying business and technical requirements from different stakeholders.

 In my spare time, I build projects using modern JS frameworks and actively exploring emerging technologies like blockchain and machine learning.